Debate topics for middle school students

 Sports debate topics are a great way to enhance physical education classes.
 From the ethics of youth sports participation to the societal impacts of professional athletics, the world of sport offers complex, compelling issues for students to explore.

+Middle school is a pivotal time for students as they grapple with new ideas and forge their identities.
 Through these engaging debate topics, you can equip your middle school students with the skills they’ll need to navigate the increasingly complex discussions and debates they’ll encounter in the future — while meeting a plethora of curriculum standards.